Command Line Tools¶

 -i,--import TEXT ...
 Paths where other STL files can be found

--s,--settings TEXT:FILE code generation settings file
+-s,--settings TEXT:FILE Code generation settings file

--o,--output TEXT output file
+-o,--output TEXT Output file

--n,--name TEXT name of the component
+-n,--name TEXT Name of the component

 JSON schemas for Sen components from HLA FOMs¶

-process HLA FOM files
+Process HLA FOM files

-Usage: sen gen json component fom [OPTIONS]
+Usage: sen generate json component fom [OPTIONS]

 Options: